sagrawalx/sagrawalx.github.io/teaching/fa18-b3_ma126/syllabus.md

 * Every reading assignment you submit is worth up to 2 points: 1 for the question, 1 for the exercises.
 The reading assignments component of your grade will be the total number of points you accumulate in this way, out of a maximum of $2(n-2)$ points, where $n$ is the total number of reading assignments assigned.
 In other words, you don't need to do submit both things every day to get a perfect score for this component of your grade.

 * Problem sets will be collected in batches on quiz/exam days.
-Only the problems that are multiples of 4 will be graded.
-A random subset of the multiples of 4 will be graded for correctness, and you'll get completion points for the rest.
+Only the problems that are multiples of 4 will be graded (a random subset will be graded for correctness, and you'll get completion points for the rest).

+    We'll also do a "zombie project" in the middle of the block.
+It'll count as a problem set.

 * There will be a short writing assignment towards the beginning of the block.
 You'll find more details on the [webpage](/teaching/fa18-b3_ma126).

 * There will be three quizzes during the block.
-They will take place in the afternoons (see the calendar on the course [webpage](/teaching/fa18-b2_ma220) for the dates and times).
+They will take place in the afternoons (see the calendar on the course [webpage](/teaching/fa18-b3_ma126) for the dates and times).
 There will be some free response questions, and some true-false questions.
 No books, notes, or electronic devices will be permitted.

     A day or two after the quiz, I'll block off a couple of hours in the afternoons for "quiz revisions."
 During this time, you can come by and meet with me one-on-one to discuss up to 2 of the true-false questions that you left blank.
 If you convince me that you now fully understand the solution, you'll get points for that question.